TatyCris/connect-four/README.md

 # Connect-Four-Client
 This game project is the client side of a full stack web-application.

+This is our second big group project in the Codaisseur Bootcamp.
+We had to build a full stack web-application using React/Redux (where Redux was used to fetch the data from our backend.)

 ## Table of contents

 - [Intro](#Intro)